DangMinh24/TriHiddenMarkovModel-POS/README.md

         Output-> Det NOUN ADVERB    VERB   VERB TO VERB

 HERE IS HOW HMM ALGORITHM:
-HMM try to combine all possibility of Tags (
+HMM try to combine all possibility of Tags

-    ex: if there are three main tags NOUN ADJ VERB, and the sentence have 4 character It will try to combine all possibility : NOUN NOUN NOUN NOUN, NOUN NOUN NOUN VERB,
+        ex: if there are three main tags NOUN ADJ VERB, and the sentence have 4 character.It will try to combine all possibility :

+        NOUN NOUN NOUN NOUN,
+        NOUN NOUN NOUN VERB,
         NOUN VERB NOUN NOUN,
         ...
-                                             VERB VERB VERB VERB) Each of these combination will have a different "SCORE" The algorithm will choose the best combination which has a "HIGHEST SCORE"
+        VERB VERB VERB VERB
+Each of these combination will have a different "SCORE" The algorithm will choose the best combination which has a "HIGHEST SCORE"